alexdrone/Render/README.md

 You can wrap your components in `ComponentTableViewCell` or `ComponentCollectionViewCell` and use the classic dataSource/delegate pattern for you view controller.

-### Declarative UITableView implementation
+### Declarative UI(Table/Collection)View implementation

-You can quickly leverage the efficiency of UITableView and its cell reuse capabilities by using **TableNode** as the container node for your children.
+You can quickly leverage the efficiency of UITableView and UICollectionView and their cell reuse capabilities by using **TableNode** or **CollectionNode** as the container node for your children.
-In this way the node's subnodes will be wrapped inside `UITableViewCollectionCell`.
+In this way the node's subnodes will be wrapped inside `UITableViewCollectionCell` or `UICollectionNode`.

 Changes in the collection results in fine grain table changes (add/remove/move cells) as long as every children node in the collection has a unique `key`.